kimdurante/intro-to-gdal/content/raster.md

 ## GDAL Formats and Drivers
 <br/>
-GDAL provides support for a wide-range of raster file formats through the use of drivers which contain specifications and capabilities for handling data
+GDAL provides support for a wide-range of raster file formats through the use of drivers which contain specifications and capabilities for handling data.

 To view a list of available raster formats, run the following command